Kathirvel-Kandasamy/Haplotype-aware-variant-calling-from-long-read-sequence/README.md

 # Haplotype aware variant calling from long read sequence
-Install all essential tools by preparation.sh automated script.
+As first, Install all the essential tools by preparation.sh automated script.

-Call variants with haplotype from long read sequence by Haplotype aware variant calling from long read sequence.sh automated script.
+Then, Call variants with haplotype from long read sequence by Haplotype aware variant calling from long read sequence.sh automated script.